sepheme/DNA-bot-expulsion/README.md

 ## How It Works

 1. **Admin Check**: On Windows, checks if running as administrator (exits if not)
-2. **Window Detection**: The bot searches for the game window titled "Duet Night Abyss"
+2. **Window Locking**: On startup, searches for and locks onto the game window titled "Duet Night Abyss"
-3. **Window Management** (if enabled): Resizes window to 1920x1080 and moves to (0,0)
+3. **Window Management** (if enabled): Resizes window to configured size and moves to configured position
 4. **Auto-switch**: If the game window is not active, it performs Alt+Tab to switch to it (if enabled)
-5. **Image Recognition**: Uses PyAutoGUI to locate buttons on screen by matching images
+5. **Image Recognition**: Uses PyAutoGUI with OpenCV to locate buttons on screen by matching images
 6. **Mouse Clicking**: Uses fallback chain:
    - First tries `pyautogui`
    - Falls back to `pynput.mouse` if pyautogui fails
    - Falls back to `pydirectinput` if pynput fails
-7. **Random Key Presses** (if enabled): When buttons are not found, presses W and S keys randomly
+7. **Random Key Presses** (if enabled): When buttons are not found, presses keys from `movement_array` randomly (default: W, A, S, D)
 8. **Wave Logic**:
+   - Only checks for waves when both Continue and Retreat buttons are visible
-   - If Wave 8 is detected → clicks Retreat
+   - If Wave 6 or Wave 8 is detected → clicks Retreat
-   - If Wave 8 is not detected → clicks Continue
+   - If no wave is detected → clicks Continue
 9. **Loop**: Continuously checks for buttons and clicks them when found
+10. **Instant Stop**: F4 can interrupt the bot immediately, even during key pressing

 ## Building Executable